oas-tools/oas-telemetry/packages/lib/README.md

 >
 > **OAS Telemetry** is a functional and working package, but it is currently at version 0 and remains under active development.
 Features, APIs, and behavior are subject to change at any time.
 Please review the following current status before use:
 >
 > - **Traces:** Semi-stable.
 Currently supports HTTP instrumentation.
+We are studying switching to auto-instrumentation, but we need to test memory usage and performance first.
 > - **Logs:** Semi-stable.
 Supports fast search by message content and Mongo-like search (similar to traces).
-> - **Metrics:** Semi=stable.
+> - **Metrics:** Not stable.
 Currently uses OpenTelemetry host metrics.
 This area is subject to change to improve memory usage and data handling.
 > - **Configuration:** Semi-stable.
 All configuration options will be available as parameters at initialization and via environment variables (see the `.env.example` file).
 The configuration system is under active development and will change significantly in future releases.
 > - **UI:** Not stable.
 Migration to React is in progress.
-Most views are placeholders except for the AI agent, which is fully functional and can answer questions about metrics, traces, and logs.
+Most views are placeholders except for the AI agent, which is fully functional and can answer questions about traces, and logs (Not yet for metrics).
+Plugin management page is also functional.
+Next steps include logs page (almost done) and traces page (subject to change based on instrumentation approach).
+Metrics page will be the last to be implemented, as we want to support custom metrics in the future.
+>
+> Please if you want to use this package contact us via motero6@us.es

 ## Usage